RubixML/ML/README.md

 use Rubi\ML\Manifold\TSNE;
 use Rubix\ML\Kernels\Manhattan;

-$embedder = new TSNE(2, 30, 12., 10., 500, 1e-6, 5, new Manhattan());
+$embedder = new TSNE(2, 30, 12., 10., new Manhattan(), 500, 1e-6, 5);
 ```

 ---
 ### Regressors
 Regressors are used to predict continuous real-valued outcomes.

 ### Adaline
 Adaptive Linear Neuron or (*Adaline*) is a type of single layer [neural network](#neural-network) with a linear output neuron.
-Training is equivalent to solving [Ridge](#ridge) regression iteratively using Gradient Descent.
+Training is equivalent to solving [Ridge](#ridge) regression iteratively using mini batch Gradient Descent.

 ##### Supervised | Learner | Online | Verbose | Persistable